rizo1/sicp-course/README.md

 [*] 3.
 Procedures and Processes - 6.001 SICP (2004)
-#recursive and iterative
+recursive and iterative
-#proof by induction
+proof by induction

 [*] Lecture 1A | MIT 6.001 Structure and Interpretation, 1986

+[*]Lecture 1B | MIT 6.001 Structure and Interpretation, 1986
+excellent explainations

 # Higher-order procedures